codeyoursite/codeyoursite.github.io/README.md

 # **Code Your Site's Page**
-## This is my website/portfolio, Check it ooooooout!
+## This is my website/portfolio, Check it out!